oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-03-vulnerabilities.md

     ^CWE-[1-9]\\d{0,5}$
 ```

-and holds the ID for the weakness associated.
+It holds the ID for the weakness associated.

 *Examples 1:*